riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ```
 vapor cloud deploy
 ```
 First run of this command will ask you a lot of questions about environments and databases to use company names etc. For first time I recommend using default settings for everything.
-After you will see how everything works you will have a plenty of time play around with settings.
+After you will see how everything works you will have a plenty of time to play around with settings.
 After you deployed your first app it will also appear in online [dashboard](https://dashboard.vapor.cloud/).
 Don't worry about payments for now, Vapor cloud provides a lot for their Free Account Users so feel free to play around with it and then decide if you want to use it.

 # Summary

 Wow 😲 I think we covered a lot in here!
 But still it is not all that you can do with Vapor, we did not even touched WebSockets that are actually a feature that you can use or advance caching where you can integrate with Redis or even auth methods, we have barely scratched the surface there.
 But I think it is a good place to start.
-I hope you now have a overview of what is Vapor how it works, how easy it is to create some basic functionality in it and if you come from Apple swift/Objective-C world then I think you will feel like you are in home with Vapor.
+I hope you now have a overview of what is Vapor how it works, how easy it is to create some basic functionality in it and if you come from Swift world then I think you will feel like you are in home with Vapor.
 Remember that the best way to learn is to try doing things yourself.
 I also learned a lot after reading two great books that I would like to recommend here.

 1. First is a [Server-Side Swift: Vapor Edition](https://itunes.apple.com/pl/book/server-side-swift-vapor-edition/id1389763820?mt=11) from [Paul Hudson](https://twitter.com/twostraws)

-2. Next one is a (Server Side Swift with Vapor)[https://store.raywenderlich.com/products/server-side-swift-with-vapor] one of the great [Ray Wenderlich](https://store.raywenderlich.com/) editions  written by members of Vapor Team.
+2. Next one is a [Server Side Swift with Vapor](https://store.raywenderlich.com/products/server-side-swift-with-vapor) one of the great [Ray Wenderlich](https://store.raywenderlich.com/) editions  written by members of Vapor Team.

-Have fun reading my sources or trying some of this stuff by yourself, honestly making things with vapor is really nice and intuitive especially for someone like me who already has some Swift experience.
-Back in the days when I was learning iOS it was only Objective-C and to actually deliver some end-to-end solutions I had to learn other language web frameworks like Ruby on Rails or Python Django today we have Swift and it can run on server so I find it really nice that you can write mobile and backend in same language and maybe share some between apps it is really nice to have.
+Have fun reading my sources or trying some of this stuff by yourself, honestly making things with Vapor is really nice and intuitive especially for someone like me who already has some Swift experience.
+Back in the days when I was learning iOS it was only Objective-C and to actually deliver some end-to-end solutions I had to learn other language web frameworks like Ruby on Rails or Python Django today we have Swift and it can run on server so I find it really nice that you can write mobile and backend in same language and maybe share some code between apps it is really nice.

 If you would like to check how some of the stuff we did here are working you can take a look [here](https://github.com/riamf/vapor_app_base).
-What is also really great about Vapor is that you can actually use this repository like this:
+What is also really great about Vapor is that you can actually use this repository as a vapor template like this:
 ```
 vapor new myProject --template=riamf/vapor_app_base
 ```